| 24th April

 could present an added value in promoting the social function

-of sport in relation to initiatives already developed by
+of sport in relation to initiatives already developed by sporting

-in Europe?
+Europe?

 The European Commission has convoked this Consultation Conference